Genus $g$ Cantor sets and germane Julia sets: Introduction

 As the backwards orbit of a point in $J(f)$ is dense in $J(f)$, we immediately have the following corollary.

-\begin{corollary} Let $f:\overline{\R^3} \to \overline{\R^3}$ be a hyperbolic uqr map with $J(f)$ a Cantor set.
+\begin{corollary} Let $f:\overline{\R^3} \to \overline{\R^3}$ be a hyperbolic UQR map with $J(f)$ a Cantor set.
 Suppose there exists $x\in J(f)$ with $g_x(J(f)) = g$.
 Then the set of points in $J(f)$ for which the local genus is $g$ is dense in $J(f)$. \end{corollary}

-This result places further severe restrictions on which Cantor sets can be Julia sets.
+This result places further severe restrictions on which Cantor sets can be Julia sets of hyperbolic UQR maps.
 The constructions in \cite[Theorem 5]{Z1} which yield Cantor sets of genus $g \in \N$ have the property that there is a special point $x\in X$ for which $g_x(X) = g$ and $g_y(X) = 1$ for all other points $y\in X \setminus \{ x\}$.
 Corollary \ref{cor:1} then implies that these Cantor sets cannot be Julia sets.

 Since the examples of Julia sets in \cite{FS,FW} have constant local genus, it is natural to ask if this is always the case for Julia sets which are Cantor sets.
 Our final result shows that this is not the case.